Collaborate. Innovate. Be Inspired.

 The precedent setting agreements between the Haida Nation and the federal and provincial governments, and the ongoing Haida title case, serves as the backdrop for this program.
 Participants will learn from legal experts, local professionals and knowledge holders, who will provide insight into how relationships, processes and practices on Haida Gwaii and elsewhere are advancing reconciliation in Canada.

-This professional development course will be structured so as to maximize learning and networking over three days.
+This online professional development course will be structured so as to maximize learning and networking.
 The course is structured to allow for conventional knowledge dissemination (lecture) complemented by discussion and application of concepts and experiential opportunities.

 Program Learning Objectives